How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 What is Toyota Android Auto?

-Android Auto is a system developed by Google that connects your Android phone to your car’s infotainment screen.
+Android Auto is a system made by Google.
+It connects your Android phone to the screen in your cars system.

-In Toyota cars, Android Auto allows you to:
+In Toyota cars Android Auto allows you to use Android Auto features.

 - Use Google Maps or Waze.